Achiet–Marcoing railway: Foundation

 The plans for a railway from Achiet-le-Grand to Bapaume date back to the early 1860s.
 However, in these plans the section was part of a larger plan to improve the connections of the Nord-Pas de Calais Mining Basin by making a more direct connection between Arras / Achiet and Noyon to the south.
 This plan was not executed.

-On 21 July 1866 three notable businessmen of Bapaume conctracted with their municipality for constructing a railway to connect Bapaume to the French railway system.
+On 21 July 1866 three notable businessmen of Bapaume contracted with their municipality for constructing a railway to connect Bapaume to the French railway system.
 The businessmen were Messrs.
 Edouard Arrachart, owner of a chemical plant; Edouard Grardel, textiles manufacturer; and banker Florimond Parel.
 The contract was called a concession.
 The municipality subsidized the line and in exchange the company would offer service on certain conditions, fare price etc.

 In August 1867 the department Pas-de-Calais agreed with the plans.
 On 30 May 1868 the construction of the railway was declared to be in public interest.

 The line was opened in sections: